2017 Adelaide Football Club season

-The 2017 Adelaide Football Club season is the 27th season in the Australian Football League and the 1st season in the AFL Women's competition contested by the Adelaide Football Club.
+The 2017 Adelaide Football Club season was the 27th season in the Australian Football League and the first season in the AFL Women's competition contested by the Adelaide Football Club.

 AFL

 List changes

 Matthew Jaensch, who suffered a knee injury in round 7 of 2015, had not played a game for the rest of that season and decided to retire from AFL at the beginning of the 2016 season.
 Former captain Nathan van Berlo also decided to retire at the end of 2016 after struggling to get a spot in the AFL team.
 He finished out the season playing in the SANFL finals campaign.
 The Crows also delisted Luke Lowden and Keenan Ramsey at the end of the season.